ioos/ioos-atn-data/_docs/ndbc-gts.md

 ## Workflow Overview

-At a high level, ocean profile data collected by animal-borne sensor tags are processed, converted to BUFR format, and when recevied within the near real-time submissiono window, conditionally submitted to the NDBC.
+At a high level, ocean profile data collected by animal-borne sensor tags are processed, converted to BUFR (Binary Universal Form for the Representation of Meteorological and Oceanographic Data) format, and when recevied within the near real-time submissiono window, conditionally submitted to the NDBC.
 The NDBC generates the corresponding BUFR bulletins for dissemination to the GTS through the NWSTG under the WMO bulletin header IOXX01 KWND.
 Only observations collected within the near real-time submission window are eligible for submission.

 The diagram below summarizes this workflow: